Activity metrics are used to determine your organisation’s energy performance. Learn which metrics are required.

 In recognition of this structural change to the sector local authorities can use one activity metric for the period up to and including 2013, and a completely different one from 2014 onwards.
 This enables them to track their energy performance on a robust basis from their baseline, through the transition to Irish Water and up to 2020.
 Either or both metrics can be composite metrics.

 The first activity metric applies from the start of your baseline up to the end of 2013.
 The second applies from the start of 2014 onwards.
 This coincides with the transition to Irish Water.
 You cannot specify a different break-point or transition year for the two metrics.

-- You use a metric (including a composite metric) for the period after 2013 that explicitly incorporates water services activity, e.g. if your composite metric incorporates a subactivity directly related to water services.
+- You use a metric (including a composite metric) for the period prior to 2014 that explicitly incorporates water services activity, e.g. if your composite metric incorporates a subactivity directly related to water services.

-- You currently use a metric (including a composite metric) for the period prior to 2014 that explicitly incorporates other activities undertaken by your local authority, but not water services, e.g. if your composite metric incorporates subactivities for public lighting and/or buildings, but not water services.
+- You use a metric (including a composite metric) for the period after 2013 that explicitly incorporates other activities undertaken by your local authority, but not water services, e.g. if your composite metric incorporates subactivities for public lighting and/or buildings, but not water services.

 Separate metrics are not required if you use population served as your metric, although you may still opt to use separate metrics.

 If you are using separate activity metrics for the two periods:

 - The ‘pre-2014’ metric must reflect the fact that your local authority provided water services during this period.
 The provision of water services need not be explicitly included (e.g. population served is acceptable), but it cannot be explicitly excluded (e.g. a metric based on public lighting and floor area alone is unlikely to be appropriate).

 - The ‘2014 onwards’ metric must not be based on water services activities.

 Population served is an acceptable metric for either or both periods, but it may not be optimum for all local authorities.